Exploring Figueroa Street, where the past and future look brighter than the present

 At 120th Street, a sign informed me I’d just entered Athens on the Hill.
 This ranks with the most fanciful and optimistic neighborhood names I’ve seen: There’s no acropolis, no hill, and no bouzouki music spilling out of taverna doorways.
 On the other hand, it has the remains of a few nice houses from when the area was developed in 1906, including a striking place with a turreted front that’s being remodeled.
 It’s not Greek, but it’s a classic, and I was glad to see it treasured.

 At El Segundo Boulevard, the street changes from mixed to purely industrial, and stays that way for almost 50 blocks.
-I know this area well, since I occasionally have to scavenge through local junkyards for odd car parts.
+I know this area well, since I occasionally have to scavenge through local junkyards for odd car parts to fix the classic I own.
 I saw few places other than auto dismantlers open to the public – shoe and mattress warehouse stores, a Korean church incongruously located in an old factory, and the Rio “Gentleman’s Club.”
 I considered going to the latter in the spirit of journalistic inquiry, but it has a cover charge and doesn’t serve beer.

 At Redondo Beach Boulevard I saw houses again – mostly the backs of homes facing onto other streets, with a high wall toward Figueroa.
 A giant condo complex near 160th stretches across four whole blocks, reminding me of a beehive or ant farm.
 This was once the McDonald Ranch, which was bought by General William Rosecrans in 1869.
 Rosecrans had been a failure as a Civil War general but was a genius at city planning, and his name was given to the avenue that ran past his land.
 The foundation for the ranch’s bunkhouse is somewhere beneath that apartment complex, which I guess is a continuity of use, for this is the bunkhouse for the surrounding factories.